Loans to Help Pay Utility Bills

 Car title loans can help pay your utilities or cover medical bills in emergency situations.
 They belong to secured loans as you provide your vehicle as collateral.
 These loans are available regardless of your credit score — the loan amount you can get depends on the condition and value of your car (up to 50% of the initial auto price).

-However, the interest rates on car title loans tend to be very high (up to 300% APR).
+However, the interest rates on car title loans tend to be very high (up to 300% APR), which puts them in the same category of expensive debt as payday loans.
+But there are some differences.
 If you are unable to repay the debt, the lender has the legal right to repossess your vehicle and sell it.

 Debt Consolidation Loans to Help Pay Bills